About the scholarship

 Thank you for your support!

-The Binghamton University Foundation board of directors, in partnership with President Stenger, has designated $1.5 million to establish the scholarship endowment.
+The Binghamton University Foundation board of directors, in partnership with President Stenger, designated $1.5 million to establish the scholarship endowment.

 The Division of Advancement is leading an effort to expand the scope of the scholarship by seeking support from alumni and friends.
 Join us in making a difference.
 Make your gift today.